sofiia-samigulina/numberlink-java-full/README.md

 This project is not licensed for public or commercial use.
-It is itended for portfolio demonstration only.
+It is intended for portfolio demonstration only.
 Please do not copy or reuse the code.

 NumberLink is a puzzle game implemented in Java.